wanderindev/do-kubernetes/README.md

   </a>
 </p>

+## Important Note / Disclaimer

+A lot has changed in Kubernetes since I created this README two years ago.
+I am in the process of updating my cluster from version 1.14 to 1.19.
+As I do that, I will also be updating this document.

+Right now, I can only work 30 minutes a day on this.
+I expect to be done by January 17th.
+In the meantime, please don't use this repository since the information in it might not be accurate.

 ## About

 This repository contains a series of YML files that I used to configure all artifacts and payloads that run on my DigitalOcean managed Kubernetes cluster.